 The most dangerous encounter in the history of the world and the Cold War rivalry between the United States and the Soviet Union had begun.

 For thirteen days in October 1962, the world waited—seemingly on the brink of nuclear war—and hoped for a peaceful resolution to the Cuban Missile Crisis.

 Meanwhile, the US moved its readiness for war to DEFCON 2 the last step before a nuclear war.
 It was going to be a white-knuckle two weeks.

-The thirteen days marking the most dangerous period of the Cuban missile crisis begin.
+The thirteen days marking the most dangerous period of the Cuban missile crisis began.
 President Kennedy and principal foreign policy and national defense officials are briefed on the U-2 findings.